 - Winter: December 21 – March 19

-When I look out into my courtyard and all the leaves are green, and the geraniums are still blooming their hearts out its still summer.
-When my condo community pool is open, and people are jumping in because it’s 82 degrees.
-It looks like summer to me.
+When I look out into my courtyard, and all the leaves are green, and the geraniums are still blooming their hearts out, it's still summer.
+People are jumping in when my condo community pool is open because it's 82 degrees, and it looks like summer to me.

 - Enjoy an end-of-summer picnic.
-It doesn’t have to be fancy.
-Lunch in your favorite park or on the terrace of your favorite restaurant fits the bill.
+It doesn't have to be fancy, and lunch in your favorite park or on the terrace of your favorite restaurant fits the bill.

 - Take a long ride on your favorite bike trail.

 - Plan a trip to the zoo.
 The Minnesota Zoo has a herd of llamas visiting for the first time.
 "With minimal separation from the animals, guests will get a great opportunity to observe llamas lunching, llamas munching, llamas scratching, and llamas napping."

 - Take in a baseball game.
 The season is not quite over at Target Field.

 - Throw an end-of-summer backyard party and barbecue for friends and family.

 - Go camping and sleep under the stars, even if it's only in your backyard.